johnfedoruk/bangular/aio/content/guide/glossary.md

 * [Components](guide/glossary#component) combine application logic with an HTML template to render application [views](guide/glossary#view).
 Components are usually represented as HTML elements.
-They are the building blocks of an Angular application.
+They are the building blocks of an Bangular application.

 * [Attribute directives](guide/glossary#attribute-directive) can listen to and modify the behavior of other HTML elements, attributes, properties, and components.
 They are usually represented